Intelligent Neuro Ideation

 6) BlueCallum Summit Day

 A few days after the CallomBurst, the team climbs the last piece of the journey and recaps all their experiences.
 The final and impossible idea continues to entertain our minds, and it creates a picture of where everything we have worked on could end up.
 BlueCallum Summit Day is where the visions are shared with everybody.
 On that day, it may fuse to an overall vision for the team and the company.
 That vision will be clearly unique and become the disruptive and innovative concept the company may want to realize.
 Obviously, the product would not exist on day one.
-But it gives the whole solution a long term direction that will be a reality one day.
+But it gives the whole solution a long-term direction that will be a reality one day.
+This direction may encompass the development of an innovative concept that is the product of Neuro Ideation.
 But everything that will be available in the first version of the new product will be an innovative and disruptive solution from day one.